dontaymurdok/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+- React.js is used to resolve the problem of the repetitive referencing to the DOM.
 1. Describe component state.
+- A "component" is a term to describe a discrete chunk of your site.
 1. Describe props.
+- When we want to pass information held on state inside one component to another, we pass them using props.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+- A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.